Malcolm (film): Vehicles

 The model tram that Malcolm "built" ran on a motorbike engine, the rest having been put together by Ian McClay.
 A wooden pole was used to simulate the power input pole.
 After the film was completed, the tram was donated to the Tramway Museum Society of Victoria.

-The split car gag was achieved with three different Honda Z's.
+The split car gag was achieved with three different Honda Zs.
 One was tricked up with two motorbikes bought from Albert Park Golf Club - these were the split cars that the stunt riders drove in the movie.
 The second car was used for the actors on a caravan base towed behind a tracking vehicle generously donated for the job by Sydney grip, Ray Brown.
 The third car remained as a driveable - pre-split car.
 It is now housed in Cascade Films Foyer in South Melbourne.
-The drivable split car is now stored at the National Film and Sound Archive, Canberra.
+The drivable split car is now stored at the National Film & Sound Archive, Canberra.

-The remote controlled car used by Malcolm to rob his first bank is a Tamiya Sand Scorcher, model number 58016.
+The remote-controlled car used by Malcolm to rob his first bank is a Tamiya Sand Scorcher, model number 58016.

 All the remote control cars, including the ashtrays, were built by David Parker, Tony Mahood and Ian McClay.
 The split cars were built by Tony Mahood, Steve Mills (from Ted's Camera Store) and David Parker.

-The staged television news item which screens during the movie, detailing Malcolm's failed remote-control payroll robbery was read by long-serving Channel Seven Melbourne news reader David Johnston, who was at Channel Ten at the time.
+The staged television news item which screens during the movie, detailing Malcolm's failed remote-control payroll robbery was read by Channel Ten Melbourne news reader David Johnston.